Anna Hude: Rape incident

 While Hude was studying, in 1879 she became acquainted with C.J.
 Leerbeck, the family doctor of her uncle with whom she was staying.
 A few months later, Leerbeck raped her.
 After first attempting suicide, she shot him on an open street.
 He survived but later hanged himself in the cell where he was being held after Hude explained the reason for her action.
 The case was widely publicized, leading to Hude's release after only five months in prison.

 Career and later life

 Hude was the first woman to be employed by the Danish National Archives where she worked from 1889 to 1910.
 While there, she collaborated with Kristian Erslev and William Christensen on Repertorium diplomaticum Regni danici mediævalis.

 From 1884, Hede became increasingly active in the cause for women's rights, becoming a member of the Danish Women's Society.
 In 1904, she became active in campaigning for women's suffrage, cofounding the Political Women's Association (Politisk Kvindeforening) which she headed as the first president in 1905.
 The association was the basis for Landsforbundet for Kvinders Valgret, founded in 1907.

 From 1908, she lost interest in women's rights, preferring to devote her time to spiritism.
-In 1913, she published The Evidence of Communication with the Dead in English, since reprinted.
+In 1913, she published The Evidence for Communication with the Dead in English, since reprinted.

 Anna Hude died in Copenhagen on 9 August 1934.